 Our research focusses on investigating the interactions between host immune physiology and cancer cell intrinsic features that determine response to immunomodulatory treatments.
-Using bladder cancer patient derived specimens, cell lines and immunocompetent mouse models to study the tumour-immune interactions, the primary goals of our research program are,
+Using bladder cancer patient derived specimens, cell lines, and immunocompetent mouse models to study the tumour-immune interactions, the primary goals of our research program are,

-- To delineate the role of cancer cell intrinsic genetic events, such as DNA damage repair deficiency, in the evolution of variable pre-treatment states of the tumor immune microenvironment.
+- To delineate the role of cancer cell intrinsic genetic events in the evolution of variable pre-treatment states of the tumor immune microenvironment.

-- To develop combination immune priming treatment approaches to enhance sensitivity to chemotherapy and immune checkpoint blockade therapy.
+- To develop combination immune priming approaches to enhance sensitivity to immunomodulatory therapies in cancer.

 RESEARCH FUNDED BY